McNairy/kubernetes/APACHE-KAFKA.md

 helm install kafka bitnami/kafka --namespace kafka -f values.yaml
 ```

 To manage kafka from the command line login to one of the kafka servers and navigate to where the command-line tools are located.
 There is a kafka-client I could install but why waste the resources?
-For example:
+For example, I did the following to create the kubernetes topic I ship logs:

 ```
 kubectl exec --stdin --tty kafka-0 --namespace kafka -- /bin/bash
 cd /opt/bitnami/kafka/bin
-kafka-topics.sh --bootstrap-server localhost:9092 --create --topic test --partions 1 --replication-factor 1
+kafka-topics.sh --bootstrap-server localhost:9092 --create --topic kubernetes --partions 1 --replication-factor 1
 ```

 *Resources*